 2. Give More Than You Get

-As I mentioned in the first point, many designers approach networking as a way to help their career, but often times they don’t consider what they could be doing to help others.
-In general, if you are willing to help others, in some way they are likely to return the favor when the opportunity arrives.
+As I mentioned in the first point, many designers approach networking as a way to help their career, but oftentimes they don’t consider what they could be doing to help others.
+In general, if you are willing to help others, in some way they’re likely to return the favor when the opportunity arrives.
 It’s like the old saying, “what goes around comes around.”

 3. Activity Beats Inactivity

-There will be times when others reach out to you and great opportunities fall in your lap (especially if you are more established) but in general it is a good practice to be proactive in your networking.
-Don’t sit around and wait for others to approach you, make an effort to initiate contact and get to know someone.
+There will be times when others reach out to you and great opportunities fall in your lap (especially if you are more established) but in general, it’s a good practice to be proactive in your networking.
+Don’t sit around and wait for others to approach you.
+Make an effort to initiate contact and get to know someone.